cairo-book/cairo-book/src/ch08-01-how-to-write-tests.md

 {{#rustdoc_include ../listings/ch08-testing-cairo-programs/listing_08_09.cairo:test_panic}}
 ```

-Listing 8-9: Testing for a panic with a panic message containing the error message string
+<span class="caption">Listing 8-9: Testing for a panic with a panic message containing the error message string</span>

 This test will pass because the value we put in the `should_panic` attribute’s expected parameter is the array of string of the message that the `Guess::new` function panics with.
 We need to specify the entire panic message that we expect.